-Sidisi, Undead Vizier is a legendary creature with two creature types: Zombie and Naga.
+Sidisi, Undead Vizier is a legendary creature with two creature types: Zombie and Snake.
 Two legendary Sidisi cards exist in Magic: Sidisi, Undead Vizier and Sidisi, Brood Tyrant.
 Since they have different full English names, you may control one of each at the same time.
-And since they are legal in the same formats at the same time, you may not write “Sidisi” in your tournament decklist for either - this will obviously not define the card unambiguously.
+And since they are legal in the same formats at the same time, you may not write “Sidisi” in your tournament decklist for either — this will obviously not define the card unambiguously.

 Sidisi's first ability, Deathtouch is well known to us.
 Deep down, the three things of interest are: